-Adam and Harper were elected to be the Head Boy and Head Girl of RAPS.
+Josh and Hanna were elected to be the Head Boy and Head Girl of RAPS.
 After the role was introduced to Year 6 they self-nominated and recommended pupils who would make suitable Head Boys and Head Girls.
-Each child wrote and read a speech to Year 6 and explained why they wanted to be Head Boy or Head Girl.
-The first round of nominations was held in Year 6 and this helped narrow it down to 3 potential Head Boys and 3 Potential Head Girls.

 All children who took part in the selection process should be incredibly proud of themselves as it was not an easy decision for anyone to make.

 School Councillors are elected in class at the end of each academic year.
 School Councillors are responsible for telling classes about proposed changes in school and gathering their thoughts and votes.

 In October KS2 School Council members attended the Children’s Anti-Bullying Conference.
 The theme was ‘All Different, All Equal’.
 They learned about the positive and negative consequences of uploading videos to YouTube, how vulnerable adults can be victims of bullying and the role of Young Carers.